JohnPaulinePineda/Portfolio_Project_50/docs/index.md

 [Regularization Algorithms](https://link.springer.com/book/10.1007/978-0-387-84858-7), in the context of neural network classification, are techniques used to prevent overfitting and improve the generalization performance of the model by imposing constraints on its parameters during training.
 These constraints are typically applied to the weights of the neural network and are aimed at reducing model complexity, controlling the magnitude of the weights, and promoting simpler and more generalizable solutions.
 Regularization approaches work by adding penalty terms to the loss function during training.
 These penalty terms penalize large weights or complex models, encouraging the optimization process to prioritize simpler solutions that generalize well to unseen data.
 By doing so, regularization helps prevent the neural network from fitting noise or irrelevant patterns present in the training data and encourages it to learn more robust and meaningful representations.

 [L2 Regularization](https://link.springer.com/book/10.1007/978-0-387-84858-7) typically adds a penalty term to the loss function proportional to the square of the weights.
 It discourages large weights and pushes them towards smaller values.
 The process provides stable solutions as L2 regularization leads to a convex optimization problem, ensuring a unique and stable solution.
 Additionally, the method has a smoothing effect by encourages small weights, which can prevent overfitting and lead to smoother decision boundaries.
 L2 regularization however does not perform feature selection by not forcing any weights to become exactly zero, so it may not eliminate irrelevant features.
 As a method, it also may not effectively handle highly correlated features well since L2 regularization treats all features equally.
 In the context of neural network classification, an alternate formulation involves implementing L2 regularization where the raw values of the weights are directly penalized without squaring them.
 This method provides a more balanced regularization effect across different weight magnitudes.
 Additionally, avoiding the squaring operation helps mitigate numerical instability issues particular for neural network model structures (such as exploding gradients), thereby improving the overall robustness of the training process.

+1. Neural network learning with L2 regularization was implemented with parameter settings described as follows:
+    * <span style="color: #FF0000">Learning Rate</span> = 0.01
+    * <span style="color: #FF0000">Iteration</span> = 5000
+    * <span style="color: #FF0000">Lambda Penalty</span> = 0.01
+2. The mean absolute weights learned at each layer showed a decreasing pattern toward the end of the iteration.
+3. The final cost estimate determined as 0.17509 at the 5000th epoch was not optimally low as compared to those obtained from other regularization methods.
+4. Applying parameter updates with L2 regularization, the neural network model performance is estimated as follows:
+    * <span style="color: #FF0000">Accuracy</span> = 94.47852
+5. The estimated classification accuracy was not optimal as compared to those obtained with other regularization methods.